Candidus Isaurus

 Candidus Isaurus (fl.
 491) was an Eastern Roman historian.
 His work, written in Greek, is known only from fragments.

 Life

-Candidus was probably born in the 430s, since he seems to have been an adult early in the reign of Leo I. He was a native of Isauria Tracheia and a Chalcedonian Christian.
+Candidus was probably born in the 430s, since he seems to have been an adult early in the reign of Leo I. He claimed to be a native of Isauria Tracheia and was a Chalcedonian Christian.
 In his work, Candidus claimed to have served as the "secretary (hypographeus) to the most powerful among the Isaurians", by which he probably meant the emperor Zeno and the other Isaurian generals.
 This suggests that he lived in Constantinople for at least part of the period 474–491.
 He was possibly an eyewitness to many of the events he recorded.
 While the term hypographeus could mean imperial notary, Candidus probably means private secretary.

 Candidus wrote his history between the death of Zeno in 491 and Anastasius I's purging of the Isaurians from the army in 492.
 The date of his death is unknown.